nathan-osman/nutclient/README.md

 fmt.Printf("Battery: %s\n", v)
 ```

-> Note: if the client is not currently connected to the NUT server, the method will return an error.

 ### Monitoring a UPS

 The `monitor` package simplifies the task of monitoring a UPS server for power events.
 Its usage is fairly straightforward: